Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

     > [Info] Be aware that you can only edit the attribute name, description, its status and configuration.
 All other fields and toggles are locked.

+[comment]: <> (Key update möglich mit UPDATE KEY jetzt, aber nicht empfohlen/sogar dagegen gewarnt.
+Warum ist die Funktion denn da?)

 2. Edit the desired data of the attribute in the corresponding fields in the *Data* tab.

 3. If desired, click the *Attribute set assignments* tab to check to which sets the selected attribute is assigned.

     ![Edit attribute assignments](../../Assets/Screenshots/DataHub/Settings/Attributes/EditAttribute_Assignments.png "[Edit attribute assignments]")

-    > [Info] If you want to change the attribute set assignments of the selected attribute, you have to modify the corresponding attribute set, see [Manage an attribute set](./02_ManageAttributeSets.md).
+    > [Info] If you want to change the attribute set assignments of the selected attribute, you have to modify the corresponding attribute set.
+For detailed information, see [Manage an attribute set](./02_ManageAttributeSets.md).

 4. Click the [SAVE] button in the upper right corner.
     The changes have been saved.
 The *Edit attribute* view is closed.